BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 8. **Quality Assurance**
    - **Testing and Validation**: Integrate testing throughout the development process to catch issues early and avoid delays caused by rework.

-By implementing these strategies, project managers can effectively manage timelines, address potential issues before they become critical, and ensure that software projects are delivered on schedule.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
-Effective cost control is crucial to the success of a software project for several reasons.
-Here’s how it contributes to success and some strategies to prevent budget overruns:

 ### Importance of Effective Cost Control